markpbaggett/utk_hyrax_review_docs/docs/source/demo1/6_pcdm.rst

 About:

     A Collection is a group of resources.
-Collections have descriptive metadata, access metadata, and may link to Objects and/or Collections.
+Collections **have descriptive metadata, access metadata, and may link to** **Objects and/or Collections**.
 By default, member Objects and Collections are an unordered set, but can be ordered using the ORE Proxy class

 ---------